The legacy of a historic Watertown company

 In the early 1960’s, the family consolidated the ice cream manufacturing at the Mitchell plant.
 The Langenfeld’s Ice Cream company closed its doors in 1966.
 The family’s legacy lives on today in the Redlin Amphitheater.

 The Langenfeld Collection

 Bob Wagner, Helene Langenfeld’s cousin, provided his personal collection of family heirlooms to the exhibit.
 Bob’s father, “Pug” Wagner, the company’s ice cream maker, even has hand-written recipes on display.
 John Langenfeld, Helene’s uncle, donated several other collectibles.

 The largest antique on display is a beautiful soda fountain donated by Charles Redlin, Terry and Helene’s son.
 The antiques on display are a fitting addition to the nostalgic scenes in Terry Redlin’s paintings.

-The Langenfeld Exhibit is located on the lower level in the Amphitheater.
+The Langenfeld Exhibit is located on the lower level in the Comforts of Home Cabin.
 You can also view the location by downloading our gallery map.